 Dr. Winter has served as a compensated/paid consultant for:

 Dr. Winter is an Echols Scholar graduate of the University of Virginia and received his medical degree from Emory University.
 He completed his neurology residency at the University of Virginia and as Chief Resident, won a national American Academy of Neurology Teaching Award.
 He completed his Sleep Medicine fellowship at the University of North Carolina in Chapel Hill.
 The recipient of research awards from the Sleep Medicine Society and the Associated Professional Sleep Societies, Dr. Winter has authored numerous scientific papers and abstracts dealing with sleep and has been a presenter at many international sleep meetings.
-Dr. Winter is board certified in sleep medicine by both the American Board of Sleep Medicine and by the American Board of Psychiatry and Neurology.
+Dr. Winter is board certified in sleep medicine by the American Board of Sleep Medicine and formerly by the American Board of Psychiatry and Neurology (he has voluntarily elected to not renew this certification because of issues he has with their renewal process and fee structure).
 He is also board certified in neurology by the American Board of Psychiatry and Neurology.
-He enjoys not only studying athletics, but is an occasional triathlete himself.
+He enjoys not only studying athletics, but is an occasional weightlifter himself.